Go - Glencoe - A World to Discover - Updated

 As well as many mountains in and around Glencoe, there are lochs and rivers lending themselves to the many watersports available in the area.
-Whether its paddleboarding or Kayaking on Loch Leven or you might prefer the adrenaline rush of white water - rafting, river tubing or river bugging on River Etive, there's something for all the family to enjoy.
+Whether it's paddleboarding or Kayaking on Loch Leven or you might prefer the adrenaline rush of white water - rafting, river tubing, or river bugging on River Etive, there's something for all the family to enjoy.

-Vertical Descents are local to the Glencoe area and offer a wide choice of organised water sports as well as land activities such as Segways, Mini Highland Games and Paint Ball.
+Vertical Descents are local to the Glencoe area and offer a wide choice of organised water sports as well as land activities such as Segways, Mini Highland Games, and Paint Ball.

 Jacobite Steam Train (Hogwarts Express)

 Travel back in time on the world-famous Jacobite Steam Trains 84-mile journey from Fort William To Mallaig.
-The two-hour journey is a real treat for anyone and one of the highlights is travelling across the Glenfinnan Viaduct and passing such mighty landmarks as Ben Nevis.
+The two-hour journey is a real treat for anyone and one of the highlights is traveling across the Glenfinnan Viaduct and passing such mighty landmarks as Ben Nevis.

 Ride in first-class in your own compartment with a cream tea or standard class and dreamily gaze in awe at the amazing scenery as the train chugs along, puff puffing away.
-Once in Mallaig, you’ll have just under two hours before the return journey to sightsee have a spot of lunch etc.
+Once in Mallaig, you’ll have just under two hours before the return journey to sightsee have a spot of lunch, etc.

 Book in advance to avoid disappointment and be sure to add in any extras before you complete your booking.
 Trains run morning and afternoon, from spring to autumn.